planetlabs/planet-client-python/docs/cli/cli-subscriptions.md

 [core subscriptions delivery docs](https://developers.planet.com/docs/subscriptions/delivery/) for more information.

-To create a new subscription with the CLI you just use the `create` command:
+To create a new subscription with the CLI, use the `create` command:

 ```
 planet orders subscriptions create my-subscription.json